-The Company estimates expected credit losses over the contractual period in which it is exposed to credit risk through a contractual obligation to extend credit, unless that obligation is unconditionally cancellable by the Company.
-The allowance for credit losses on off-balance sheet credit exposures is adjusted as a provision for credit loss expense and is recorded in other liabilities.
-The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over its estimated life and applies the same estimated loss rate as determined for current outstanding loan balances by segment.
-Off-balance sheet credit exposures are identified and classified in the same categories as the allowance for credit losses with similar risk characteristics that have been previously mentioned.
+The Company estimates expected credit losses over the contractual period in which it is exposed to credit risk through aontractual obligation to extend credit, unless that obligation is unconditionally cancellable by the Company.
+The allowance foed to losses on off-balance sheet credit exposures is adjusted as a provision for credit loss expense and is recorded in bithitities.
+The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit bussusmmitments expected to be funded over its estimated life and applies the same estimated loss rate as determined for ourstanding loan balances by segment.
+Off-balance sheet credit exposures are identified and classified in the same categories at the allowance for credit losses with similar risk characteristics that have been previously mentioned.